Knee pain: Arthritis

 Treating the pain

-In the early stages, arthritis is usually treated with medications, such as aspirin, acetaminophen, ibuprofen or other pain relievers.
-Heat or ice also can help.
+In the early stages, arthritis is usually treated with medications such as aspirin, acetaminophen, ibuprofen or other pain relievers.
+Heat or ice also may help.

 A doctor also may recommend lifestyle changes, such as:

 - Losing weight.